-Seven reasons to visit Wordsworth House this year
+Seven reasons to visit Wordsworth House this spring

-Wordsworth House and Garden, childhood home of one of the world’s favourite poets, is closed for the winter, but behind the scenes, the team are already getting ready to reopen on Saturday 10 March.
+A visit to Wordsworth House and Garden, childhood home of one of the world’s favourite poets, makes the perfect spring day out.

-1. Our new exhibition will pull on your heartstrings
+1. Our exhibition will pull on your heartstrings

 Where Poppies Blow commemorates the end of the First World War in 1918 by telling the stories of a doomed generation, including poet Edward Thomas, author of Adlestrop, who went to war to protect the fields, flowers and birds of Britain.